I thought it was about time that I gave you a crochet post on a Monday.

 Now a little tip when completing your circle.

 This gives a perfect looking edge.
 The needle is in under the loop we just made.I find this a good way to finish of the final round of any crochet project I am making.
-(Of course if it was a joined round then I would work into the adjacent stitch.)
+(This last loop is the substitute for and worked over the loop of the first stitch.)